maedox/python-copperegg/README.md

 **Here be dragons:**

-*This software has the ability to modify all your data through the CopperEgg API.
+This software has the ability to modify all your data through the CopperEgg API.

-Make sure you have read and understood the code before using it for any purpose.*
+Make sure you have read and understood the code before using it for any purpose.

 ## Features

 - Listing and updating probes.

+### Coming soon
-Listing and editing probes by tag is coming soon.
+- Listing and editing probes by tag

 Let me know if there are features you would like to see.